maclong9/harvard-compsci/Introduction/03-Algorithms/README.md

 ## Merge Sort

-- A sort for sorting $n$ numbers that are better than both selection and bubble sorts.
+- A sorting algorithm better than both selection and bubble sorts.
 - This uses recursion by running itself again on each half.
 - in an example of $8$ digits
   - you sort down to $4$ and then $2$ and then $1$.
 For both halves.